motdotla/writings/articles/beginners-guide-to-leap-motion-with-nodejs.md

 });
 ```

 Run `node ./task.js`.
-Now when you put your fingers out, you will see the number count of fingers you are holding displayed in the console log.
+Now when you put your fingers out, you will see the number of fingers you stick out displayed in the console log.

+Try with 2 fingers and then with 5.
 Pretty amazing huh!

+## Gestures

 Now let's try some gestures.

-## Gestures

-Change your controller to include gestures.
+Gestures are not enabled by default.
+Begin by enabling them.

 ```javascript
 ...